Kengo Kuma

-Kengo Kuma (隈 研吾, Kuma Kengo) is a Japanese architect and emeritus professor in the Department of Architecture (Graduate School of Engineering) at the University of Tokyo.
-Frequently compared to contemporaries Shigeru Ban and Kazuyo Sejima, he is also noted for his prolific writings.
-Kuma is the designer of the Japan National Stadium in Tokyo, built for the 2020 Summer Olympics.
-In politics, he is an advisor for the city of Kitakyushu.
+Kengo Kuma (隈 研吾, Kuma Kengo) is a Japanese architect and emeritus professor in the Department of Architecture at the University of Tokyo.
+Frequently compared to contemporaries Shigeru Ban and Kazuyo Sejima, Kuma designed the Japan National Stadium in Tokyo, built for the 2020 Summer Olympics.

 Early life and education

 Kuma was born in Kanagawa, and attended Eiko Gakuen Junior and Senior High School.
 After graduating in architecture from the University of Tokyo in 1979, he worked for a time at Nihon Sekkei and Toda Corporation.
-He then moved to New York City for further studies at Columbia University as a visiting researcher from 1985 to 1986.

 Career

 In 1987, Kuma founded the Spatial Design Studio, and in 1990, he established his own firm, Kengo Kuma & Associates.
 He has taught at Columbia University, the University of Illinois at Urbana-Champaign, and Keio University, where in 2008, Kuma was awarded a Ph.D. degree in architecture.
 As a professor at the Graduate School of Architecture at the University of Tokyo, he runs a variety of research projects concerning architecture, urbanism and design within his laboratory, Kuma Lab.
 Kengo Kuma & Associates employs over 300 architects in Tokyo, China (Beijing and Shanghai) and Paris, designing projects of diverse type and scale throughout the world.